cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 Uploading Game Results
 ----------------------

-First we will upload some CSV files into the ``results`` dataset.
+First, we will upload some CSV files into the ``results`` dataset.
 For example, to upload the results for the 2012 season of the NFL::

   cdap-cli.sh call service SportResults.UploadService PUT leagues/nfl/seasons/2012 body:file resources/nfl-2012.csv